Colossus of Constantine: History

-The west apse of the Basilica of Maxentius – the original location of the Colossus – is indicated in red.
+Plan of the Basilica of Maxentius with the location of the Colossus in red.

 The Basilica of Maxentius, on the northern boundary of the Forum, was begun in 307 by co-Emperor Maxentius.
 Constantine completed the Basilica after he defeated Maxentius at the Battle of the Milvian Bridge in 312.
-Constantine seems to have reorientated the building, changing the site of the principal entrance and adding a new northern apse.
+Constantine seems to have reoriented the building, changing the site of the principal entrance and adding a new northern apse.
 With these changes, including the great statue in the west apse, Constantine publicly and visibly declared his overthrow of his vanquished adversary.
 Precise dating of the statue itself is problematical; it has been suggested that a date of 312-315 for the initial creation of the statue is likely from political considerations, whilst a substantial reworking of the features some time after 325 is indicated on art-historical grounds.